Somnath-Bar/Somnath-Bar/README.md

 - 👋 Hi, I’m @Somnath-Bar
-- 👀 I’m interested in spatial data processing and analysis
+- 👀 I’m interested in extracting the stories by playing with Earth Observation and Geospatial data.
 - 📫 How to reach me ... bar.somnath@yahoo.in

 <!---